 SECTION 1: MEETINGS

-Regular meetings of the Society and any related meetings may be suspended, canceled or the proceedings modified by the Board of Directors during an emergency condition.
+Regular meetings of the ISRT and any related meetings may be suspended, canceled or the proceedings modified by the Board of Directors during an emergency condition.
 Meetings that are not suspended or canceled during an emergency condition, may at the discretion of the Board of Directors, be held with a statement of the business to be transacted.
 No business other than that specified shall be transacted.

 SECTION 2: MOTIONS